 - Turbocharged steel face

 - Great distance

 - Not ideal for better golfers

-- The looks will not work for all players
+- The appearance may not appeal to all players

-What Cleveland aimed for with the HB Irons is a set that is really easy to hit, effortless high launches, straight shots, and extreme forgiveness.
-Looking at the popularity of the set and the feedback from golfers, it is clear that many believe they have achieved this goal.
+What Cleveland aimed for with the Turbo HB Irons is a set that is really easy to hit and produces excellent distance and accuracy with extreme forgiveness.
+Looking at the popularity among golfers, it is clear that many believe they have achieved this goal.

 Working on the popularity of hybrids, they have tried to extend that forgiveness and effectiveness to the full range of irons.
-The HB stands for HiBore and is something Cleveland has been successful with in the past.
-They have built on their past success adding more technology along the way.
+The HB stands for HiBore, and is something Cleveland has been successful with in the past.
+They have built on this success by adding more technology along the way.

 There is not too much more one could want from a set of irons.

 As it stands, the left-handed set of these irons is only available with stiff shafts.
 So if you are set on stiff shafts, you’ll, unfortunately, have to look into another set.